10 interesting facts from SA’s February 2024 new-vehicle sales

 Find a BMW X1 for sale on Cars.co.za

-Chinese brand Ora (which, like Haval, is a sub-brand of Great Wall Motor) has the title of SA’s most affordable electric car with its cute-looking 300 (which is named the Cat in other markets).
+Chinese brand Ora (which, like Haval, is a sub-brand of Great Wall Motor) offers one of SA’s most affordable electric cars with its cute-looking 300 (which is named the Cat in other markets).
 Photos don’t do it justice – it’s actually a larger vehicle than it looks, and can easily accommodate four adults.

 The claimed range and performance figures are good, plus the standard specification and build quality are impressive for a vehicle at this price point.
 Who said electric cars all have to cost over R1 million?